 Nonetheless, I faced a crisis: one made out of platinum and in the shape of a trophy.

 People enjoy making progress, regardless of what they do.
-Video games are especially competent of delivering such sensation through many of their common structures and mechanics.
+Videogames are highly competent in delivering such sensation through many of their common structures and mechanics.
 If you are like me, however, an additional layer of progress-tracking is always welcome.
 Thus is the lure of achievement systems — meta-games that award players who are willing to fulfil requirements beyond that of regular play.

-Back in 2009, I started gaming on the PlayStation 3.
-It wasn’t long before I grew accustomed to the ubiquitous pinging that resounded every time I used the console.
+In 2009, I started gaming on the PlayStation 3.
+Before long, I grew accustomed to the ubiquitous pinging that resounded every time I used the console.
 When trophies popped, I couldn’t help but sense a permanency to what I had achieved.
 These digital symbols latched onto my PSN profile and endured even after games had run their course.
 They seemed like timeless accomplishments.

-This was all very satisfying.
-Still, things got complicated when I approached this hobby with the trait of perfectionism.
+This was all satisfying.
+Still, things got complicated when I approached this hobby with the pesky, obstinate trait of perfectionism.

 Fun and games became fear and gloom.
 The concentration I had for life weakened, as even sleep eluded me.
-My strivings for perfection had ultimately led me to destruction.
+My striving for perfection led me to destruction.
 The irony couldn’t be more apparent.